Amphidromus abbasi

 Amphidromus abbasi is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Camaenidae.

 Information about this species has been published in 2008 and the nomen nudum has been validated in 2010.

 Description

-The height of the shell attains 41.3 mm, its diameter 16 mm.
+The height of the shell attains 41.3 mm, its diameter is 16 mm.

 Distribution

 This species occurs in southwest Sumba, Lesser Sunda Islands, Indonesia.